mazzeob/ECEn-240-301-grading/README.md

 If you have any suggestions, please either let me know or submit a pull request.
 If TAs from future semesters are viewing this, feel free to fork this and use it, as well.

 Credit to Anna Holm for most of the rubrics and resources.
-I just gathered it all onto github and made some minor edits.
+Calin Schurig just gathered it all onto github and made some minor edits.